tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Brain Bashirian denounced the concept of miracles in the present day, claiming that the Unblinking Eye would never wish to break scientific laws.
 Brain Bashirian declared that the Unblinking Eye strongly supports clear ethical standards that all humans must obey.
 Brain Bashirian concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Unblinking Eye's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Unblinking Eye will simply watch and judge.

-The theists started to seriously consider Brain Bashirian's message.
+The theists pretended to listen to Brain Bashirian's message.

 ###Mon Sep 03 2007